Symptoms Of Dementia

 Signs and symptoms of dementia

 Dementia is not always easy to recognize, particularly because the body naturally changes as we age.
-Although many different brain conditions lead to or involve dementia, there are some common symptoms to be on the lookout for.
-It’s important to be aware of these symptoms so that you can see your physician if they present themselves.
+It’s important to be aware of the signs so that you can see your physician if they present themselves.

-The following signs and symptoms may show up in any type of dementia:
+The following signs may show up in any type of dementia:

 • Forgetting important things often and not remembering them later